MarkPearlCoZa/Blog_General/_posts/2017-05-09-Graduate-Program.md

 * A doer, can the person get things done
 * A self-motivated learner, there is no spoon-feeding in learning
 * Humble, there should be no ego
-* Committed, they should push through the resistance of tough problems
+* Committed, they should be the type to push through the resistance of tough problems
 * A hacker, they should already tried to write some software, software should be their thing
 * Live our values, they should be aligned to MYOB 6 core values

+We would recommend when looking at potential graduates that one should look at the trajectory of the graduate rather than measuring them on their current state.
+For instance, rather than examining the current state of a candidates code, give them an opportunity to present what their current state, then provide feedback for improvement and gauge the rate of improvement.

 ### How does a graduate get a mentor and a team?